 “The money Landed invests alongside educators to get them up to that 20 percent down payment doesn’t come in the form of a loan, and so it doesn’t count against you as debt, and there’s no set interest rate or monthly payments,” expounded Davis.
 “It’s a shared investment, which means we get the educators up to the 20 percent down payment, they buy the home, they own it, they live in it, and they have up to 30 years to end the partnership with Landed by either selling the home or buying out our investment.”

 Landed then accrues a modest profit on the increased value of your home.
+At the end of the 30 year term or when the homeowner decides to end the partnership, the customer pays Landed the total amount of the initial down payment support and then a percentage of the value change of the home.
 When you sell the home or buyout the investment, the home likely experienced an increase in value.
 The Landed organization charges 25 percent of the value increase, or 25 percent of that extra profit the homeowner made from the value increasing over the years.
-The organization then uses that 25 percent fee to further fund its organization and pay for future investments.
-Additionally, if for some reason the home depreciates in value or decreases in price, Landed is willing to simply absorb the loss and relinquish the costs.
+The organization then uses that 25 percent fee to assist more school teachers and pay for future investments.
+Additionally, if for some reason the home depreciates in value or decreases in price, Landed is willing to simply absorb the loss and relinquish the fees.

 “It’s a true partnership in that if the house goes up in value the educator wins and a percentage of that appreciation goes to Landed,” said Davis.
 “If the value of the home happens to go down, Landed shares in that downside as well.
 But if the value of the home increases when the homebuyer ends the partnership, Landed would get a percentage of that value-increase and then put it directly into our fund to help more educators purchase homes in the future.”